Skip to main content

 Backing fieldsNative enum, string, or integer Polarion fields

-"width": 140
+width: 140

+The enumeration values themselves live in Polarion Administration, not in the sheet configuration.
+The sheet configuration only references the enumeration by ID via the type property.
 For complete enum configuration including dependent enums and icon display, see Enum Columns.

 Multi-Enum Type

-The multiEnum type allows selecting multiple enumeration values from a dropdown.
+The multiEnum:<enumId> type allows selecting multiple enumeration values from a dropdown.
 It works with native Polarion multi-enum List fields as well as string fields containing comma-separated enum IDs.
 Blank options are automatically filtered out.

 PropertyValue